Use the POST HTTP method to create new records.

 }

-To simplify updates on the API, only the details you’re updating need to be included in the JSON document you submit to the API.
+To simplify updates on the API, only the details you’re updating need to be included in the payload body of the request you send to the API endpoint.

-For example, when creating an organisation record, name
+For example, when creating an organisation record including the name property is required.
+However, including name is optional if you’re

 Any details that are not included in the request body remain unchanged on the record.